- Customers & Developers

 (i) is a Controller in connection with its Processing of Transferred Consumer Data, will process that Transferred Consumer Data as a separate and independent Controller, and will comply with all the obligations imposed on a controller under Applicable Data Protection Law with respect to such activities.

-(ii) is individually and separately responsible for complying with the obligations that apply to it under Applicable Data Protection Law in relation to its Processing (including, as to Argyle, the transfer and other Processing of Transferred Consumer Data as contemplated in the Argyle Terms, and, as to Customer, the receipt and Processing of Transferred Consumer Data for the Agreed Purpose).
+(ii) is individually and separately responsible for complying with the obligations that apply to it under Applicable Data Protection Law in relation to its Processing (including, as to Argyle, the transfer and other Processing of Transferred Consumer Data as contemplated in the Argyle Terms, and, as to Customer, the receipt and other Processing of Transferred Consumer Data for the Agreed Purpose).

 For clarity, the parties Process Transferred Consumer Data as Controllers-in-common, and not jointly as joint Controllers.